-During Clinic Internship III, students will collaborate in groups to conduct interviews, diagnose, and devise treatment plans for patients with chronic and intricate conditions, applying concepts from the Classical texts and taking into account the Western medicine diagnostic viewpoint.
+Students may transfer equivalent credits from courses completed at other schools accredited by an accrediting agency approved by the U.S. Department of Education.
+Prereq: 524-RSH and devise treatment plans for patients with chronic and intricate conditions, applying concepts from the Classic texts and taking into account the Western medicine diagnostic viewpoint.
 The clinical supervisors will offer support with refined diagnoses, acupuncture methods, and herbal prescriptions.
 The students will treat both new and returning patients, with a focus on evaluating progress, modifying treatment plans, and incorporating additional care as necessary.
+Prereg: 522-CHM, 525-CLI